-Westport Police looking for B&E suspect caught on camera
+Westport police looking for B&E suspect caught on camera

-Westport Police posted a surveillance video and photos on their Facebook page Wednesday afternoon, showing a man picking at a lock at the Old County Campgrounds on Tuesday, August 20.
+Westport police posted surveillance video and photos on their Facebook page Wednesday afternoon, showing a man picking at a lock at the Old County Campgrounds on Tuesday, August 20.

 According to Sgt.
 Christopher Dunn, $50 cash was stolen, along with the keys to the washing machine and laundry detergent.